 • for campaigning and lobbying work

-• from statutory bodies or where there is a reasonable expectation of public funding
+• where there is a reasonable expectation of public funding

 • where beneficiaries are selected by race or ethnicity, unless there is an evidenced rationale (for example a demonstrable disposition in a particular group to a specific medical condition)